barrettTom/space/README.md

 - server ability to quit and import/export all current data
 - have something like lightshope donation page
 - give tractorbeam client bring option ability to choose desired distance
+- make constants file some way of being global and read on run so you can give it faster sleep paramters for tests